 - Played successfully with Tetsu and Kaori in the end.

 - Disguised in Drag: Yu dresses up as Lady Scorpion after losing a bet to his friends.

-- Does Not Like Men: Yoko.
-Except for Kurt Cobain and Jesus.
+- Does Not Like Men: Yoko, due to a Freudian Excuse, believes all men are worthless and disgusting except for Kurt Cobain and Jesus.

-- Driven to Madness: Yu by the end of the film as well as, arguably Aoike.
+- Driven to Madness: Yu by the end of the film, as well as arguably Aya.
 (She arguably started off mad.)

-- Freudian Excuse: Yoko and Koike both had unpleasant relationships with their fathers.
+- Freudian Excuse: Yoko and Aya both had unpleasant relationships with their fathers.

 - Japanese Christian: All of the film's main characters in their demented fashion.